buseySmile/QSimpleUpdater/README.md

 ```
 include($$PWD/third-party/QSimpleUpdater/qsimpleupdater.pri)
 ```
-* Check the example project for details.
+* Check the example project and taste how it works.

+Detail description about integration QSimpleUpdater module and file updater tool into your system and platform you could find in **[Wiki](https://github.com/pixraider/QSimpleUpdater/wiki)**

 ## Organize remote hosting with updates